 Dolman Law Group does not require clients to pay anything upfront, opting instead to deduct fees and expenses from the final settlement.
 This cost depends on whether your case is settled out of court in negotiations or if it requires a trial to get you compensation.
 A trial is more time and labor-intensive, so the fees are slightly higher.

-Your Dolman Law Group Florida car accident attorney will thoroughly explain exactly how you will be billed and how that payment will affect your final recovery amount.
+A car accident attorney at Dolman Law Group will thoroughly explain exactly how you will be billed and how that payment will affect your final recovery amount.
 It is vital that you understand what expenses and fees you will incur and how they are applied to your case, so if you have any additional questions, do not hesitate to ask.

 If your case involves serious injuries, you might exceed your own no-fault PIP insurance coverage and seek monetary damages from the at-fault party's insurance company.
 Or you might recover your losses directly from the responsible party by filing an automobile accident lawsuit.
-In these situations, you must prove that the party was liable for causing the accident to prevail on a claim.
+In these situations, you must prove that the other driver or someone else was liable for causing the accident to prevail on your claim.

-These investigations can require extensive resources and may involve reviewing substantial records, surveillance videos, witness interviews, and the analysis of an accident reconstruction expert.
-We have the tools and resources to determine whether someone else may be liable for your crash.
+These investigations can require extensive resources and may involve reviewing specific records, surveillance videos, witness interviews, and the analysis of an accident reconstruction expert.
+We have the tools and resources needed to determine whether someone else may be liable for your crash.

 In general, drunk driving and distracted driving are the top causes of Florida car collisions.
 However, there are many types and causes of automobile accidents that Dolman Law Group can successfully handle on your behalf, including: